dubaidesign/dubaidesign.github.io/service/google-ads.md

 ## Dubai Google Ads Services

 Make yourself known to Google users who are searching for your business or services through Google Search or on Google Maps in Dubai.
-Behind AdWords Ads You only pay for results when someone clicks on your ad and visits your website or calls your business.
+Behind <a href="https://en.wikipedia.org/wiki/Google_Ads" target="_blank">AdWords</a> Ads You only pay for results when someone clicks on your ad and visits your website or calls your business.
 We manage that as [Freelance Web Designer Dubai](/).

 Google is everywhere people look for information about what to do, where to go, or what to buy.
 Your Google Ads ad can appear on Google Search or Maps when a user searches for products or services similar to yours.
 AdWords advertising displayed to users at the right moment on a computer or smartphone can turn any user into your new customer.